eyereasoner/eye/teaching/EYE-teaching.md

 1. You formulate a **Prompt** that acts as the core instruction, telling the LLM what kind of program to write.
 2. Within this instruction, you declare a precise **Goal** (e.g., "Is this transaction compliant?" or "Find all ancestors of person X.").
 3. You provide the necessary **Data** (the facts) and the **Logic** (the rules) that govern the domain.
-4. You instruct the LLM to write **one Python file** that automatically ingests these inputs and produces the complete "answer, reason, check" output.
+4. You instruct the LLM to write a **Self-contained Python Program** that automatically ingests these inputs and produces the complete "answer, reason, check" output.

 The key deliverable is a **self-contained and self-verifying program**.
 It's not just a code snippet to be integrated into a larger system; it's a trustworthy and auditable artifact you can execute in a CI/CD pipeline, share with auditors, and deploy with confidence.